This is where your profile lives, as well as your saved items such as 'places that you want to go'.

 Way to go.
 Sharing the beach is easy when you understand how to avoid intruding into wildlife’s space.
 Remember, this is their home too.

-Different dogs respond to different cues.
+Different dogs respond to different reinforcers.
 Find out what your dog will work for.
 Is it food, play or praise?
 Use what works to keep them interacting with you and not the wildlife.

 Rules change and signs aren’t always up to date.
 The best place to get the right information is online.
 There are various websites that can be helpful, but your best option is to check out your local council’s website.